ConceptJunkie/rpn/readme.txt

 very simple program that was essentially a 4-function command line calculator and that's all.

-However, starting with version 2, thanks to the embarrassment of riches to be found among the libraries available for Python, and the language itself, rpn ended up growing to become something really cool and a lot more useful and fun than I would have guess when I started it just as an excuse to do something in Python.
+However, starting with version 2, thanks to Python being such a powerful language and mpmath being a math nerd's dream library, rpn ended up growing to become something really cool and a lot more useful and fun than I would have guessed when I started it just as an excuse to do something in Python.

 rpn is written for Python 3, and requires the mpmath and pyprimes libraries.
 It's a work in progress, and at any particular time, parts of it might be